The Wild North: Reception

+Critical

-CriticalThe Wild North was critically reviewed by Bosley Crowther for The New York Times.
+The Wild North was critically reviewed by Bosley Crowther for The New York Times.
 He said, "... the picture is not of a consistent piece, either in its narration nor in its photography.
 There are high points and dismally low points in its generally pulp-fiction tale of how an amiable French Canadian woodsman brings in a Mountie who was sent to bring him in.
 The high points are reached in a sequence showing a battle of the two men with wolves and in another recording their transit of a boiling rapids in a bobbing canoe.
 The low points are touched when they are struggling through the obvious studio snow."